knative/docs/docs/eventing/brokers/broker-types/mt-channel-based-broker/README.md

 The `config-br-defaults` ConfigMap defines default values for any Broker that does not specify a `spec.config` or a Broker class.
 It is possible to define these defaults cluser wide or on a per namespace basis.
 Check the [Administrator configuration options](../../broker-admin-config-options.md) on how to set broker defaults cluster wide or on a namespace basis.

-## Developer Documentation
+## Developer documentation

-For further information about the internals of the `MTChannelBasedBroker` and the interactions of its components, check out the [MTChannelBasedBroker developer docs](https://github.com/knative/eventing/blob/main/docs/mt-channel-based-broker/README.md).
+For more information about `MTChannelBasedBroker`, see the [MTChannelBasedBroker developer documentation](https://github.com/knative/eventing/blob/main/docs/mt-channel-based-broker/README.md).